-If you try to create a VPN connection using Cisco VPN, you might get the VPN establishment from a remote desktop is disabled error message on your screen.
+If you try to create a VPN connection using Cisco VPN, you might get the VPN establishment for a remote desktop is the disabled error message.

 That’s why it’s important to update the Cisco AnyConnect Secure Mobility Client to the latest version before proceeding with the following steps.

 How to enable VPN establishment capability from a remote desktop?